ibm-cloud-docs/vpc/api-change-log.md

 - Consume only the resources and properties your application needs to function
 - Avoid depending on behavior that is not explicitly documented

 SDK changes are based on API changes.
-For information about the latest changes to the VPC SDKs, see the change logs in the SDK repositories:
+For more information about the latest changes to the VPC SDKs, see the change logs in the SDK repositories:

 - [Java SDK change log](https://github.com/IBM/vpc-java-sdk/blob/master/CHANGELOG.md)
 - [Node SDK change log](https://github.com/IBM/vpc-node-sdk/blob/master/CHANGELOG.md)